 Amazon Web Services provides a number of database services.
 For guidance on which service is best for your environment, see Running Databases on AWS

 The basic building block of Amazon RDS is the DB instance.
 A DB instance is an isolated database environment in the cloud.
 A DB instance can contain multiple user-created databases, and you can access it by using the same tools and applications that you use with a stand-alone database instance.
-You can create and modify a DB instance by using the Amazon RDS command line interface, the Amazon RDS API, or the AWS Management Console.
+You can create and modify a DB instance by using the AWS Command Line Interface, the Amazon RDS API, or the AWS Management Console.

 Each DB instance runs a DB engine.
-Amazon RDS currently supports the MySQL, Oracle, and Microsoft SQL Server DB engines.
+Amazon RDS currently supports the MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server DB engines.
 Each DB engine has its own supported features, and each version of a DB engine may include specific features.
-Additionally, each DB engine has a set of parameters that control the behavior of the databases that it manages.
+Additionally, each DB engine has a set of parameters in a DB parameter group that control the behavior of the databases that it manages.

-You can run a DB instance on a virtual private cloud using Amazon's Virtual Private Cloud (VPC) service.
+You can run a DB instance on a virtual private cloud using the Amazon Virtual Private Cloud (VPC) service.
 When you use a virtual private cloud, you have control over your virtual networking environment: you can select your own IP address range, create subnets, and configure routing and access control lists.
 The basic functionality of Amazon RDS is the same whether it is running in a VPC or not; Amazon RDS manages backups, software patching, automatic failure detection, and recovery.
 There is no additional cost to run your DB instance in a VPC.
-For more information on VPC and RDS, see Using Amazon RDS with Amazon Virtual Private Cloud (VPC).
+For more information on VPC and RDS, see Amazon Virtual Private Cloud (VPCs) and Amazon RDS.